sthsuyash/CSIT_Labs/3rd_Semester/Computer_Graphics/README.md

 # Computer Graphics

+- ## Windows

 ## How to add graphics.h in dev C++

-_for Windows_

 1. Add header source files into the Dev C++ directory

    - First, download the header files from this [Google drive link](https://drive.google.com/file/d/1ULN_XcrbDkls2U2DlYkNM_yiua5h-_NI/view?usp=sharing) and extract the files.
    - It contains three files:
      - graphics.h
      - winbgim.h
      - libbgi.a.
-   - You need to copy “graphics.h” and “winbgim.h” into include the directory of Dev-Cpp program resource files.
+   - You need to copy "graphics.h" and "winbgim.h" into include the directory of Dev-Cpp program resource files.
 The exact directory address is –
      - C:\Program Files (x86)\Dev-Cpp\MinGW64\include
    - Next, copy “libbgi.a” to lib folder, which should be inside MinGW64.
 The directory address is –
      - C:\Program Files (x86)\Dev-Cpp\MinGW64\lib